HanWeinrich/NOAA-PMEL-OME_Universal_Sterilization_Protocol/NOAA-PMEL-OME_Universal_Sterilization_Protocol.md

 4. Soak the connector in the bucket with RO for 15 min; make sure the RO makes it into the inside of the tube.
 5. Once sterilized, with sterilized gloves, pack the connectors into whirl-paks.
 You can fit multiple connectors into a whirl-pak for short-term storage.

-### Molecular Lab Work Space Breakdown
+### Molecular Lab Workspace Breakdown

 To minimize the risk of sample contamination, the Ocean Molecular Ecology Group has three dedicated spaces.

 **eDNA Lab Van:** This space contains two BioSafety II cabinets (BSC), a UV crosslinker, a dedicated -20 freezer and fridge, and benchspace.
 Only low-biomass eDNA molecular procedures are performed here, such as eDNA extractions, eDNA quantification and aliquoting, and preparation of eDNA samples for PCR amplification.

-**General Lab Space:** This space contains one BioSafety II cabinet (BSC), a UV crosslinker, a dedicated -20 freezer and fridge, and benchspace.
+**General Lab Space:** This space contains one BioSafety II cabinet (BSC), a UV crosslinker, a dedicated -20 °C freezer and fridge, and benchspace.
 We utilize this space for fieldwork preparation, tissue extractions, concentrated eDNA extractions for qPCR testing, etc.

 **PCR Room:** This space contains PCR machines, a qPCR machine, and all equipment needed for gel electrophoresis.
 Only high-biomass molecular or post-PCR molecular procedures are performed in this room.

-Each space has dedicated equipment (e.g., tube racks, pipettes, squirt bottles) which is color-coded to prevent accidental transfer between spaces.
+Each space has dedicated equipment (e.g., tube racks, pipettes, wash bottles) which are color-coded to prevent accidental transfer between spaces.
 If equipment does need to be relocated, it must be properly sterilized between each level.
-For example, a tube rack from the PCR room would need to be sterilized and placed in the UV cross-linker before being introduced to the general lab space.
+For example, a tube rack from the PCR room would need to be sterilized and placed in the UV crosslinker before being introduced to the general lab space.
 It also could not jump directly to the eDNA lab van, and if needed in that space, would require an additional sterilization.

-### Molecular Lab Work Space Breakdown

-To minizime the risk of sample contamination, the Ocean Molecular Ecology Group has three dedicated spaces.

-**eDNA Lab Van:** This space contains two BioSafety Cabinents, a UV crosslinker, a dedicated -20 freezer and fridge, and benchspace.
-Only low biomass eDNA molecular procedures are performed in here, such as eDNA extractions, eDNA quantification and aliquoting, and preparation of eDNA samples for PCR amplification.

-**General Lab Space:** This space contains one BioSafety Cabinent, a UV crosslinker, a dedicated -20 freezer and fridge, and benchspace.
-We utilitze this space for fieldwork preparation, tissue extractions, concentrated eDNA extractions for qPCR testing, etc.

-**PCR Room:** This space contains PCR machines, a qPCR machine, and all equipment needed for gel electrophoresis.
-Only high biomass molecular or post-PCR molecular procedures are performed in this room.

-Each space has dedicated equipment (e.g., tube racks, pipettes, squirt bottles) which is color-coded to prevent accidently transfer between spaces.
-If equipment does need to be relocated, it must be properly sterilized between each level.
-For example, a tube rack from the PCR room would need to be sterilized and placed in the UV cross-linker before being introduced to the general lab space.
-It also could not jump directly to the eDNA lab van, and if needed in that space would require an additional sterilization.

 ### Standard Sterilization Procedure

-**BSC Cabinents:** Sterilize workspaces and durable equipment, including pipettes within the BSC, with 10% bleach.
+**Biosafety Cabinet:** Sterilize workspaces and durable equipment, including pipettes within the BSC, with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
 If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
-Run the UV light in the BSC cabinent for 30 minutes.
+Run the UV light in the BSC cabinet for 30 minutes.

-This procedure can be completed in advance to facilitate timely molecular lab-work.
-However, all BSC should be properly sterilized if not used for 5-7 days.
+This procedure can be completed in advance to facilitate timely molecular lab work.
+However, all BSCs should be properly sterilized if not used for 5-7 days.

-**Lab Benches:** To minimize the risk of cross-contamination, before use, all benches and equipment should be wiped down with 10% bleach, followed by 70% ethanol.
+**Lab Benches:** To minimize the risk of cross-contamination, before use, all benches and equipment should be wiped down with 10% bleach, followed by 70% EtOH.
 This cleaning procedure ensures the removal of potential contaminants, maintaining the integrity of the results.

 ### Deep Clean Procedure
-All spaces, but especially the eDNA lab van, require perioidic deep cleans (every 2-3 months) to reduce contaminants.
-Below is a listed of recommended deep clean steps to be utilized for all lab spaces.
+All spaces, but especially the eDNA lab van, require periodic deep cleans (every 2-3 months) to reduce contaminants.
+Below is a list of recommended deep clean steps to be utilized for all lab spaces.

 * Break down instrumentation and wipe down all components with 10% bleach and 70% EtOH.
-This includes vortex plates, centrifuge rotors, etc. Allow components to air dry and then UV crosslinker where possible.
+This includes vortex plates, centrifuge rotors, etc. Allow components to air dry and then use a UV crosslinker where possible.
 * Soak all tube racks in 10% bleach for 15 min, wash with RO, and allow to air dry.
-Use UV crosslinker for final sterilization.
+Use a UV crosslinker for final sterilization.
-* Dump and resterilize all bleach and ethanol squirt bottles.
+* Dump and resterilize all bleach and ethanol wash bottles.
 * Wipe down all exposed surfaces with 10% bleach and 70% EtOH.
-* Take apart and wipe down all pipettes with 10% bleach and 70% EtOH, then UV crosslinker where possible.
+* Take apart and wipe down all pipettes with 10% bleach and 70% EtOH, then use a UV crosslinker where possible.
 * Sweep debris off floors and mop with a 10% bleach solution.
 * Check BSC UV light strength with the UV reader.
 * Perform inventory of supplies; restock/reorder dwindling items.